-HIST 2207 [1.0 credit] Nineteenth-Century Europe

-A study of critical episodes in the history of continental Europe during the nineteenth century.
+HIST 2207 [1.0 credit] Nineteenth-Century Europe A study of critical episodes in the history of continental Europe during the nineteenth century.
 Themes may include the struggles for democracy in France, modernizing reform in Russia, and national unification in Italy and Germany.
 (Field b).
 Lectures/groups three hours a week.

-HIST 2301 [0.5 credit] Canadian Political History

-An historical survey of political experiences in Canada.
+HIST 2301 [0.5 credit] Canadian Political History An historical survey of political experiences in Canada.
 (Field c).
+Precludes additional credit for HIST 2303 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2304 [1.0 credit] Social and Cultural History of Canada
+HIST 2304 [1.0 credit]

+Social and Cultural History of Canada

 A thematic exploration of how the spaces of home, work, and play have been historically produced, understood, and experienced in Canada.
 (Field c).

 Lectures/groups three hours a week.

-HIST 2308 [0.5 credit] Colonial Latin America

-From ancient civilizations to the era of Independence, this class follows conquest, colonization and development of national identity in the countries of Latin America.
+HIST 2308 [0.5 credit] Colonial Latin America From ancient civilizations to the era of Independence, this class follows conquest, colonization and development of national identity in the countries of Latin America.
 (Field d).
 Precludes additional credit for HIST 2307 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2309 [0.5 credit] Modern Latin America

-From the Wars of Independence until the end of the twentieth century, this class follows the emergence of Latin American nations, their economies, politics, culture and international relations.
+HIST 2309 [0.5 credit] Modern Latin America From the Wars of Independence until the end of the twentieth century, this class follows the emergence of Latin American nations, their economies, politics, culture and international relations.
 (Field d).
 Precludes additional credit for HIST 2307 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2311 [0.5 credit] Environmental History of Canada
+HIST 2311 [0.5 credit]

+Environmental History of Canada

 A survey of Canadian history considering nature, landscape and geography.
-Topics include the history of energy regimes and climate change; Indigenous ecological knowledge; colonization and settlement; resource extraction; commodity production; environmental policies and movements.(Field c or e).
-Precludes additional credit for HIST 2310 (no longer offered).
+Topics include the history of energy regimes and climate change; Indigenous ecological knowledge; colonization and settlement; resource extraction; commodity production; environmental policies and movements.
+(Field c or e).
+Precludes additional credit for HIST 2310 (no longer

+Lectures/groups three hours a week.

-HIST 2312 [0.5 credit] History of the Indian Ocean World
+HIST 2312 [0.5 credit]

+History of the Indian Ocean World

 The Indian Ocean is one of the oldest maritime highways in the history of humanity and also an epicentre of global economy in the pre-modern world.
 The aim of the course is to familiarize students with the non-Western antecedents of modern global history.
 (Field d).
 Precludes additional credit for HIST 3716 (no longer offered).

+Lectures/groups three hours a week.

-HIST 2401 [0.5 credit] History of the United States to 1865
+HIST 2401 [0.5 credit]

+History of the United States to 1865

 A survey of United States politics and society from the American Revolution to the Civil War.
 (Field c).
 Precludes additional credit for HIST 2400 (no longer offered).

+Lectures/groups three hours a week.

-HIST 2402 [0.5 credit] History of the United States from 1865
+HIST 2402 [0.5 credit]

+History of the United States from 1865

 A survey of United States politics and society from Reconstruction to the era of globalization.
 (Field c).
 Precludes additional credit for HIST 2400 (no longer offered).

+Lectures/groups three hours a week.

 HIST 2501 [0.5 credit] Early Modern Britain

 A survey of significant political and social developments in Britain from the 15 th to the 18 th century.
 (Field a).
 Precludes additional credit for HIST 2500 [1.0], no longer offered.

+Lectures/groups three hours a week.

 HIST 2502 [0.5 credit] Modern Britain

 A survey of significant political and social developments in Britain from the 18 th to the late 20 th century.
 (Field b).
 Precludes additional credit for HIST 2500 [1.0], no longer offered.

+Lectures/groups three hours a week.